 - Agile enables faster response

-- Project management ensures controlled execution
+- PM ensures controlled execution

 Together, they create structured adaptability.